Home » Projects » Finish » The Best Clear Coat for Wood Projects

 • Darker woods – use a satin sheen urethane to highlight the grain.

-• Lighter woods – opt for a water-based finish that will not yellow with age.
+• Lighter woods – opt for a water-based finish that will not turn yellow with age.

 Pick for Trim and Window Casings